SPC120/university/applied-developer-course/lab8-oraclecontentmanagement/content-management.md

 1. From the left sidebar, drag and drop a *Component Group* below the banner and add a *Title*.
 Click on the title and type "You may be looking for..." and align the text to *Center*.
   ![](images/5-title.png " ")

-2. From the left sidebar, drag and drop a *Three Coloumns* under *Section Layouts* below the banner.
+2. From the left sidebar, drag and drop a *Three Columns* under *Section Layouts* below the banner.
 Adjust the General> Custom settings as follows:

   | Property      | Value |
   | ----------- | ----------- |